kenatiod/MUT/Understanding Machine Understanding.md

 Bob: Perhaps we could structure it as a sort of cognitive decathlon, as you mentioned earlier Alice.
 We could have different sections focused on each key dimension, with a range of tasks that ramp up in difficulty and complexity.
 That way we can get a sense of Claude's baseline competencies as well as his ability to transfer knowledge and skills across domains.

-{ Insert portrait of robot decathlon. }
+{ Insert Fig. 5.5.4 -- portrait of robot decathlon. }

 Alice: I like that idea!
 We could start with some foundational language comprehension tasks to establish a baseline, then move into more complex reasoning and abstraction challenges.
 From there we could layer in grounded perception and interaction tasks, followed by social cognition and metacognition evaluations that build upon those prior skill sets.